Discover more at Chirk Castle

 Read on to discover exactly where you can take your dog.

-There are three main marked trails across the Chirk Castle estate, so there are great options for walks at any time of the year.
+There are also three main marked trails across the Chirk Castle estate, so there are great options for walks at any time of the year.
 Dogs must be kept on a lead at all times in all areas of the Chirk Castle estate.

 The Woodland Walk is a circular path through woodland and across parkland and fields that will take around 45-60 minutes.
 Follow the blue markers from Stable Bank.